Wilhelm Pfitzer: Inter-war years

-After the dead of Wilhelm III Pfitzer in 1921, his sons Paul (27.
+After the death of Wilhelm III Pfitzer in 1921, his sons Paul (27.
 10. 1883), Wilhelm IV (11.5.1896) and Rudolf Pfitzer (11.6.1897) took on the responsibility to construct the new nursery, supported by their mother Anna née Koch (married 11 July 1878, died 14 January 1937).
 When financial order was restored in Germany, the firm re-organised and opened new outlets in Göppingen, Ulm, and Heilbronn, selling not only seed and plants but also the latest horticultural equipment, fertilisers and fungicides.
 A department for bird and dog lines was added at the same time.
 The seed and bulb business was promoted through a coloured catalogue with images of their new cultivars.

 Wilhelm IV Pfitzer was still in demand judging at international fairs, exhibitions, and shows, retaining his Presidency and Vice Presidency of the German and British Gladiolus Societies respectively, right until the end.
 His continual interest in Cannas meant a steady supply of new cultivars being produced each year.

 In 1933, there were about 150 employees worldwide.
 That same year, in order to laud the elevation of Fellbach to the status of a city, the firm named one of its best seedlings that year as Canna ‘Stadt Fellbach’, meaning ‘City of Fellbach’.
 That is still a popular cultivar in this day and age.